 at the bottom of main street is the square and situated within, adjacent to the royal bank of scotland, is the local tourist office from whence you can peruse local literature and, perchance, book your local accommodation. (should you wish web assistance with such, try www.islayinfo.com or www.lochsidehotel.co.uk or even www.bowmorehotel.co.uk and www.harbour-inn.com

-the royal bank of scotland, mentioned only a few minutes ago, has an autoteller as has the bank of scotland in shore street, which is compatible with a variety of other bank cards but you might want to check with them first. opposite the tourist office is the mactaggart leisure centre (swimming pool, sauna, gym etc.) and you are unlikely to miss bowmore distillery since the leisure centre is housed in one of its old warehouses. the distillery has a visitor reception centre, shop and guided tours twice daily through the week.
+the royal bank of scotland, mentioned only a few minutes ago, has an autoteller as has the bank of scotland in shore street, which is compatible with a variety of other bank cards but you might want to check with them first. opposite the tourist office is the mactaggart leisure centre (swimming pool, sauna, gym etc.) and you are unlikely to miss bowmore distillery since the leisure centre is housed in one of its old warehouses. the distillery has a visitor reception centre, shop and regular guided tours through the week and in summer, weekends too.

-if you're not hanging about, or have hung about and would like to press onwards, you'll need to pedal along shore street, past the celtic house at c&e roy. this road takes you past the islay whisky shop and then the lochside hotel on the left hand side with a large selection of malt whiskies and live music of a scottish nature most saturday nights.
+if you're not hanging about, or have hung about and would like to press onwards, you'll need to pedal along shore street, past the celtic house at c&e roy. this road takes you past the islay whisky shop and then the lochside hotel on the left hand side which sports a large selection of malt whiskies in the bar.

 otherwise if, like me, you have no interest in whisky whatsoever, keep going towards bridgend, about another three miles.